sara-nl/griddocs/README.md

 # Documentation HOW-TO

-This directory contains the source code of documenation maintained with the Spinx documentation system.
+This directory contains the source code of documenation maintained with the Sphinx documentation system.
 The README you are reading now contains instructions for setting up your environment for building the documentation.